-Danish Film Directors is represented by a board of eight film directors.
-A secretariate of five employees handles daily operations.
+Danish Film Directors is represented by a board of nine film directors.
+A secretariate of seven employees handles daily operations.

 The Board.
 In the back from left: Lin Alluna (vice chair), Olivia Chamby-Rus, Søren Balle, Anders Refn, Dorte Bengtson (vice chair).
 In the front from left: Ida Grøn, Ala'A Mohsen, Jeanette Nordahl, Rasmus Kloster Bro (chair).

 Rasmus Kloster Bro, chair of the board.
 Film director and screenwriter.
 Born in 1985 in Sennels, Thy, and based in Copenhagen.
 He had his feature film debut in 2019 with Cutterhead, a disaster film filmes on location at the construction site of the Copenhagen Metro.
 Cutterhead was shortlisted for both Robert and Bodil and won titles worldwide, including the french festival of debut films Premier Plans.
 Rasmus has also worked with documentary films, short films, radio drama, music videos, installation art.
 His short film Kiss My Brother (2010) won Best Narrative Short at Landlocked Festival and Barvalo (2012) won Silver Egg at Emir Kusturica's festival Kustendorf.
 He is a guest lecturer at The National Film School of Denmark, where he does practice-based research and artistic knowledge production.